 and as a special case,

-Many explicit computations are possible using spectral sequence~\ref{ss 2304b} and its generalizations with coefficients in a bimodule (defined in Definition~\ref{def of may filt}, and basic properties proven in Theorems~\ref{thm on fund thm 2} and~\ref{thh-may coeff}).
-For example, in~\cite{K1localsphere}, G.~Angelini-Knoll uses these spectral sequences to compute the topological Hochschild homology of the algebraic $K$-theory spectra of a large class of finite fields.
+Many explicit computations are possible using spectral sequence~\eqref{ss 2304b} and its generalizations with coefficients in a bimodule (see Appendix \ref{THH-May w coeff}).
+For example, in~\cite{161200548}, the first author uses these spectral sequences to compute topological Hochschild homology of the algebraic $K$-theory spectra of a large class of finite fields.

-In lieu of explicit computations using our new spectral sequences, we point out that the mere existence of these spectral sequences implies an upper bound on the size of the topological Hochschild homology groups of a ring spectrum: namely, if $R$ is a graded-commutative ring and $X_{\bullet}$ is a simplicial finite set and $E_*$ is a generalized homology theory, then for any $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong R$, $E_*(X_{\bullet}\otimes A)$ is a subquotient of $E_*(X_{\bullet} \otimes HR)$.
-Here we write $HR$ for the generalized Eilenberg-Maclane spectrum with $\pi_*(HR)\cong R$ as graded rings.
+In the present paper, in lieu of explicit computations using our new spectral sequences, we point out that the mere existence of these spectral sequences implies an upper bound on the size of the topological Hochschild homology groups of a ring spectrum: namely, if $R$ is a graded-commutative ring and $X_{\bullet}$ is a simplicial finite set and $E_*$ is a generalized homology theory, then for any $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong R$, $E_*(X_{\bullet}\otimes A)$ is a subquotient of $E_*(X_{\bullet} \otimes HR)$.
+Here we write $HR$ for the generalized Eilenberg-Mac Lane spectrum with $\pi_*(HR)\cong R$ as graded rings.

-Consequently, in Theorem~\ref{upper bound thm} we arrive at the slogan: {\em among all the $E_{\infty}$-ring spectra $A$ such that $\pi_*(A) \cong R$, the topological Hochschild homology of $A$ is bounded above by the topological Hochschild homology of $H\pi_*(R)$.} This lets us extract a lot of information about the topological Hochschild homology of $E_{\infty}$-ring spectra $A$ from information depending {\em only on the ring $\pi_*(A)$ of homotopy groups of $A$.} We demonstrate how to apply this idea in Theorem~\ref{polynomial case 120} and its corollaries, by working out the special case where $R = \hat{\mathbb{Z}}_p[x]$ for some prime $p$, with $x$ in positive grading degree $2n$.
-We get, for example, that for any $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong \hat{\mathbb{Z}}_p[x]$, the Poincar\'{e} series of the mod $p$ topological Hochschild homology $(S/p)_*(THH(A))$ satisfies the inequality
+Consequently, in Theorem~\ref{upper bound thm} we arrive at the slogan: {\em the topological Hochschild homology of $A$ is bounded above by the topological Hochschild homology of $H\pi_*(A)$.} This lets us extract information about the topological Hochschild homology of $E_{\infty}$-ring spectra $A$ from information depending {\em only on the ring $\pi_*(A)$ of homotopy groups of $A$.} We demonstrate how to apply this idea in Theorem~\ref{polynomial case 120} and its corollaries, by working out the special case where $R = \mathbb{Z}_{(p)}[x]$ for some prime $p$, with $x$ in positive grading degree $2n$.
+We get, for example, that for any $p$-local finite-type $E_{\infty}$-ring spectrum $A$ such that $\pi_*(A) \cong \mathbb{Z}_{(p)}[x]$, the Poincar\'{e} series of the mod $p$ topological Hochschild homology $(S/p)_*(THH(A))$ satisfies the inequality